 The other primary nutrient monitored in the watershed is phosphorus, an essential life element for plants.
 Excess phosphorus can lead to eutrophication and increased algae growth in the river.
-The median level for all sites is below the state standard during baseflow conditions (Figure 3).
-Elevated concentrations were recorded during runoff and snowmelt events at almost all monitoring events throughout the season, except SC806.
-Highest variability during baseflow conditions was at VR24 (most upstream site) and VR0020 (most downstream site in watershed; monitored for Met Council).
-VR24 and SB802 (South Branch subwatershed outlet) showed most variability during runoff conditions.
+The median level for all sites is below the state standard during baseflow conditions (Figure 7).
+Elevated concentrations were recorded during runoff and snowmelt at almost all monitoring events, except at SC806 (South Creek subwatershed outlet, Figure 6).
+Highest variability during baseflow conditions was at VR24 (most upstream site) and VR0020 (most downstream site in watershed (monitored for Met Council).
+VR24 and SB802 showed most variability during runoff conditions.